morbrian/carnd-vdat/README.md

     The historic heatmap is fused into several new bounding boxes using a higher threshold than was used on the single frame fusion.
 This resulting bounding box is what we use to annotate vehicle locations in the image frame.

+4. Draw fused bounding boxes

+    Finally the fused bounding boxes are drawn on the image frame.

 ---
 ### Discussion